Provision a Server With Debian 10

 For this demostration, we'll use our c1.small configuration running Debian 10.

-From the server deployment screen, click configuraiton to create a custom subnet-size of /28.
+From the Optional Settings, click switch to enable ' Configure IPs' to create a custom subnet-size of /28.

 Once device is deployed, please make sure that your machines hostname is resovable via